DavidCEllis/ducktools-env/README.md

 `ducktools-env` intends to provide a few tools to aid in running and distributing applications and scripts written in Python that require additional dependencies.

-## What is this for ##
+## What is this for? ##

-If you have a script with external dependencies, you can define them with [inline script metadata](https://packaging.python.org/en/latest/specifications/inline-script-metadata/#inline-script-metadata) and run them using
-`python ducktools.pyz run my_script.py`.
+*Or: uv/hatch/pipx already exist, why are you creating yet another packaging tool?*

+PEP-723 introduced
+[inline script metadata](https://packaging.python.org/en/latest/specifications/inline-script-metadata/#inline-script-metadata)
+which allows users to declare dependencies for single python files in a standardized format.

+Using this format requires the use of an extra package such as 'UV' or 'hatch' using a specific command such as `uv run my_script.py` or `hatch run my_script.py`.

+`ducktools.env` provides a similar command
-This is similar to how `uv run my_script.py` or `hatch run my_script.py` work.
+`python ducktools.pyz run my_script.py` or `python -m ducktools.env run my_script.py`.

-If you wish to then provide them to someone else who does not have `ducktools-env` (or hatch or UV) installed you can use
+The problem that `ducktools.env` seeks to solve is what if you want to share your script or application with someone **who doesn't already have** `uv` or `hatch` or any other script runner that recognises this format.

+To aid this, `ducktools.env` provides the `bundle` command.

 `python ducktools.pyz bundle my_script.py`

-in order to create a zipapp version of your script which will self-extract and run in the same way.
+This will generate a [zipapp](https://docs.python.org/3/library/zipapp.html) from your script that will automatically extract and run it in the same way as with the `run` command.

-This bundle will include `ducktools-env` and the `pip` zipapp in order to bootstrap the unbundling process.
+This bundle will include `ducktools-env` and the `pip` zipapp in order to bootstrap the unbundling process. `UV` will be downloaded and installed on unbundling if it is available (on PyPI) for the platform.

-This makes it easier to send scripts that are written in Python without having to create large platform dependent files and without needing anything else installed other than an appropriate Python version.
+Environment data and the application itself will be stored in the following locations:

+* Windows: `%LOCALAPPDATA%\ducktools\env`
+* Linux/Mac/Other: `~/.ducktools/env`

-## How it does this ##
+## Discovering Python Installs ##

 When you run a script with ducktools-env it will look at the inline dependencies.

 It will use [ducktools-pythonfinder](https://github.com/DavidCEllis/ducktools-pythonfinder) to attempt to find the newest valid python install (not a venv) that satisfies any python requirement.

-Having done that it will create a temporary venv with any dependencies listed and execute the script in the venv.

-Environments and the requirements to create/run them can be found in the following locations:

-* Windows: `%LOCALAPPDATA%\ducktools\environments`
-* Linux/Mac/Other: `~/.ducktools/environments`
+See its own page for which python installs it can find.

 ## Usage ##